 How well do your employees understand your business?
 I don’t just mean what your company does: I say how their role contributes to your overall success.
 How clear are you about communicating business strategy to employees?

-If your people don’t understand how their work contributes to the success of the business, they don’t execute on what you expect.
-This is a common mistake I see business owners making.
+If your people don’t understand how their work contributes to the business’s success, they don’t execute what you expect.
+Unfortunately, this is a common mistake I see business owners making.
 The truth is that effective communication requires much more strategy than you think.

 The Importance of Communicating Business Strategy to Employees

-When a team understands how their work fits into the grand scheme of things, they are more motivated to do their part and can deliver better results to your customers.
-All of that comes from communicating business strategy to employees.
-If we could harness a 50% increase in employee understanding, the resulting outcomes would be enormous.
+When a team understands how their work fits into the grand scheme, they are more motivated to do their part and can deliver better customer results.
+But, of course, all of that comes from communicating business strategy to employees.
+The resulting outcomes would be enormous if we could harness a 50% increase in employee understanding.

 Tips for Communicating Business Strategy to Employees